scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_tagging.rst

 PUT Object Tagging
 ==================

-The Put Object Tagging operation uses the ``tagging`` subresource to add a set of tags to an existing object.
+The Put Object Tagging operation uses the "tagging" subresource to add a set of tags to an existing object.

 A tag is a key/value pair.
-You can associate tags with an object by sending a PUT request against the ``tagging`` subresource associated with the object.
+You can associate tags with an object by sending a PUT request against the "tagging" subresource associated with the object.
 To retrieve tags, send a GET request.
 For more information, see :ref:`GET Object Tagging`.

 For tagging restrictions related to characters and encodings, see `Tag Restrictions